Cricket News

 Strength

 That said, while batters win you matches, bowlers win you tournaments.
 And in that aspect, GT have one of the best bowling attacks in the tournament.
-Lanky speedster Prasidh Krishna won the Purple Cap last season after taking 25 wickets in 15 outings with assistance from Sai Kishore and Mohammed Siraj who took 19 and 16 wickets, respectively.
+Lanky speedster Prasidh Krishna won the Purple Cap last season after taking 25 wickets in 15 outings, with assistance from Sai Kishore and Mohammed Siraj, who took 19 and 16 wickets, respectively.

 Weakness

-After IPL 2025, Shah Rukh had a decent TNPL (Tamil Nadu Premier League) but was dropped from his state team during SMAT after scoring just 18 runs in four outings.
 GT’s specialist finisher Rahul Tewatia also hasn’t had the best of times.
 The 32-year-old did not play any competitive cricket after IPL 2025.
-He came back during the Vijay Hazare Trophy but had a disappointing showing with just 69 runs in six matches.
+He came back during the Vijay Hazare Trophy but had a disappointing showing, managing just 69 runs in six matches.

 Opportunity